microsoft/AISkillsForWindows/README.md

 ## Build the sample

 1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.

+2. To build and package the **C# version** of the skill:
+    1. Run the included powershell script under *build\BuildSentimentAnalyzer_CS.ps1*
-2. To build the C# version of the skill, you can run the included powershell script under *build\BuildSentimentAnalyzer_CS.ps1*
+    2. Once the sample is built, to generate a nuget package from it, you can run the included powershell script under *build\PackageSentimentAnalyzer_CS.ps1*.
+You should see a *FaceSentimentAnalyzer_CS**.nupkg file generated.

+3. To build and package the **C++/WinRT version** of the skill:
+    1. Run the included powershell script under *build\BuildSentimentAnalyzer_CPP.ps1*
-3. Once the sample is built, to generate a nuget package from it, you can run the included powershell script under *build\PackageSentimentAnalyzer_CS.ps1*
+    2. Once the sample is built, to generate a nuget package from it, you can run the included powershell script under *build\PackageSentimentAnalyzer_CPP.ps1*.
+You should see a *FaceSentimentAnalyzer_CPP**.nupkg file generated.

 ## Run the sample

 To run the test app and visualize the sample code for the skill:
-- **For the c# sample**, open the solution file located at *cs\FaceSentimentAnalysis_CS.sln*
+- **For the C# sample**, open the solution file located at *cs\FaceSentimentAnalysis_CS.sln*
+- **For the C++/WinRT sample**, open the solution file located at *cpp\FaceSentimentAnalysis_Cpp.sln*

-in order for local nuget packages to be available to your app project, you need to add a local nuget repository pointing to where you built the skill nuget package and where the base API package resides (i.e. in ./*build*/).
+In order for local nuget packages to be available to your app project, you need to add a local nuget repository pointing to where you built the skill nuget package and where the base API package resides (i.e. in ./*build*/).
 Follow the below steps to achieve this:
 1. In Visual Studio, go to *Tools* \> *Nuget Package Manager* \> *Package Manager Settings*
 ![LocalNugetHowTo1](./doc/localNugetHowTo1.jpg)